megvii-research/megactor/README.md

 </div>

 ## News & TODO List
+- **[TODO]** Stay tuned for our upcoming release version.
+It will boast enhanced flexibility, enabling multimodal driving (both Image and Audio), as well as the simulation of individual modal inputs (Image or Audio).
+We are preparing to launch the new version at the end of July.
 - **[🔥🔥🔥 2024.06.25]** **Training setup released.** Please refer to [Training](https://github.com/megvii-research/megactor/edit/main/README.md#training) for details.
 - **[🔥🔥🔥 2024.06.25]** Integrated into [OpenBayes](https://openbayes.com/), see the [demo](https://openbayes.com/console/public/tutorials/3IphFlojVlO).
 Thank **OpenBayes** team!
 - **[🔥🔥🔥 2024.06.17]** [Demo Gradio Online](https://f4c5-58-240-80-18.ngrok-free.app/) are released .